-1. A name for your VM, and the type of operating system (OS) you want to install.

-The name is what you will later see in the VirtualBox main window, and what your settings will be stored under.
-It is purely informational, but once you have created a few VMs, you will appreciate if you have given your VMs informative names.
-"My VM" probably is therefore not as useful as "Windows XP SP2".
+- 1. The VM name will later be shown in the VM list of the VirtualBox Manager window, and it will be used for the VM's files on disk.
+Even though any name could be used, keep in mind that once you have created a few VMs, you will appreciate if you have given your VMs rather informative names; "My VM" would thus be less useful than "Windows XP SP2 with OpenOffice". - 2.
 For "Operating System Type", select the operating system that you want to install later.
+The supported operating systems are grouped; if you want to install something very unusual that is not listed, select "Other".
 Depending on your selection, VirtualBox will enable or disable certain VM settings that your guest operating system may require.
-This is particularly important for 64-bit guests (see chapter 3.1.2, 64-bit guests, page 38).
-It is therefore recommended to always set it to the correct value.

-2. The amount of memory (RAM) that the virtual machine should have for itself.
-Every time a virtual machine is started, VirtualBox will allocate this much memory from your host machine and present it to the guest operating system, which will report this size as the (virtual) computer's installed RAM.
+This is particularly important for 64-bit guests (see chapter 3.1.2, 64-bit guests, page 40).
+It is therefore recommended to always set it to the correct value. - 3.
+On the next page, select the memory (RAM) that VirtualBox should allocate every time the virtual machine is started.
+The amount of memory given here will be taken away from your host machine and presented to the guest operating system, which will report this size as the (virtual) computer's installed RAM.